 The fact is, “touristy” is a relative term.
 Sri Lanka isn’t Disney World or Paris, and it’s easy to get away from the (tame) crowds if you want to.

-You can go take a hike at Little Adam’s Peak or Ella Rock.
-You can walk along the railroad tracks and only see the occasional traveler (but be careful!).
+You can hike at Little Adam’s Peak or Ella Rock.
+You can walk along the railroad tracks and only see the occasional traveler (but be careful on the tracks!).
 You can hang out in your guest house and eat the homemade food the host family cooks for you.
 There are plenty of opportunities to ditch the main drag and get a taste of authentic Sri Lanka.

 I’ll just leave this here.

-Pro tip: book a guest house “up the hill” on Waterfall Road so you can enjoy sunrises like this.
+Pro tip: book a guest house in Ella that’s “up the hill” on Waterfall Road so you can enjoy sunrises like this.
 I recommend Hilltop Guest House, where I took this picture.
 The guest house had clean rooms, good food, uninterrupted views, and a really nice family managing it.

 With the right guest house, if you find Ella’s tourist population to be completely insufferable, you can retreat to your mountain oasis and bask in the beauty of Ella Gap in peace.

-You can explore Ella’s hills with minimal tourist interruption.
+You can hike in Ella with minimal tourist interruption.

-If you want to make your hike more challenging, walk the ridge line until it ends.
+If you want to make your hike more challenging, walk the ridge line beyond Little Adam’s Peak until it ends.
 There are some steep slopes, but the views are great and you’re all but guaranteed to be alone.

 For more serious hikers, Ella Rock offers a more challenging route that takes you to the top of Ella’s most iconic mountain.
 It takes a couple of hours to get to the top, and it’s best to have a local guide show you the way through the tea fields and unmarked trails.

-You can visit a bridge that looks like it’s straight out of Harry Potter.
+You can visit the Demodara (Nine Arches) Bridge that looks like it’s straight out of Harry Potter.